ON THIS PAGE: You will learn about the different types of treatments doctors use for people with SCLC. Use the menu to see other pages.

 People with extensive stage SCLC often receive radiation therapy to treat remaining disease in the chest if chemotherapy has worked to shrink the cancer in other areas of the body.
 The radiation therapy should be given after chemotherapy treatment has finished.
 If extensive stage SCLC is being effectively treated with chemotherapy plus immunotherapy, radiation therapy may be given after chemotherapy is done but before maintenance immunotherapy starts.

 In people whose cancer has shrunk during treatment, radiation therapy to the brain lessens the risk that the cancer will spread to the brain.
 This is called prophylactic cranial irradiation (PCI), and it has been shown to lengthen the lives of some patients.
-If the cancer responds to initial treatment, a repeat brain MRI after completion of chemotherapy is recommended (see Diagnosis).
-This will help guide decisions around whether PCI should be included in the treatment plan.
+If the cancer responds to initial treatment, a repeat brain MRI scan after completion of chemotherapy is recommended (see Diagnosis).
+This will help guide decisions around whether PCI should be included in the treatment plan moving forward.

-PCI may be a part of the treatment plan and should be discussed with the health care team about the risks and benefits of the treatment.
+PCI may be a part of the treatment plan and the risks and benefits of the treatment should be discussed with the health care team.
 Generally, people with stage I SCLC should not receive PCI.
 People older than age 70 and people with other health conditions should discuss with their physician whether PCI would be beneficial in their case.
 Sometimes, using regular brain MRI scans to watch for cancer that may spread to the brain may be an alternative to PCI, particularly if chemotherapy has been effective.

 This information is based on an ASCO guideline endorsement of an American Society of Radiation Oncology (ASTRO) clinical practice guideline, “Radiation Therapy for Small Cell Lung Cancer.”
 Please note that this link takes you to another website.